 Low-potency opioid analgesics

-For patients whose pain cannot be sufficiently relieved by administering oral morphine, continuous intrathecal or epidural morphine administration is suitable.
+For patients whose pain cannot be sufficiently relieved by administering oral morphine, continuous intrathecal or epidural morphine administration is indicated.
 It is applied via a subcutaneous reservoir or a subcutaneous computer-controlled pump.
 Indications are, for instance, abdominal metastases and pain in the lower extremities with syringomyelia, spinal tumors, and traumatic paraplegia.

 Opioids and Anesthesia

-|Analgesic potency (morphine = 1):||125||30||1000||450–900|
+|Analgesic potency (morphine = 1)||125||30||1000||450–900|

-|Metabolism:||Hepatic metabolism, renal excretion||Hepatics metabolism, renal excretion||Hepatic metabolism||Metabolism via plasma esterases, renal excretion|
+|Metabolism||Hepatic metabolism, renal excretion||Hepatic metabolism, renal excretion||Hepatic metabolism||Metabolism via plasma esterases, renal excretion|

-|Remarks:||Highly lipophilic||Not as highly lipophilic = less likely to accumulate – suitable for short procedures||Similar to fentanyl||Continuous administration is necessary due to its short half-life – suitable for total intravenous anesthesia in combination with propofol|
+|Remarks||Highly lipophilic||Not as highly lipophilic and less likely to accumulate, therefore, indicated for short procedures||Similar to fentanyl||Continuous administration necessary due to short half-life; suitable for total intravenous anesthesia in combination with propofol|

 Treatment of Dyspnea with Opioids in Palliative Medicine